Public Health Face Mask Requirements Direction (No. 6)

 can maintain physical distancing from other employees, contractors, or students.

-Example – A person working in a hospital who is working alone in an office or is sitting or standing at a workstation in an office where there are no face-to-face services provided to patients, does not need to wear a mask.
+Example – A hospital employee who is working alone in an office or is sitting or standing at a workstation in an office where there are no face-to-face services provided to patients, does not need to wear a face mask.

-Example – Workers who move around the workplace or who have frequent contact with people (such as at a reception, or sales or information desk, or a shared workstation in a hospital ward where there are patients) must wear a face mask.
+Example – An employee that moves around the workplace or has frequent contact with people (such as at a reception, or sales or information desk, or a shared workstation in a hospital ward where there are patients) must wear a face mask.

 A person who is otherwise required to wear a face mask removes their face mask due to a circumstance in Part 2, the person must resume wearing a face mask as soon as practicable after the circumstance ends.